kaizcodes/Pog_Engine/README.md

 Finish your stream, run Pog Engine, and get your best moments without scrubbing through hours of footage.

 **100% offline.
-Your data never leave your PC and will not be used to train AI.**
+Your data never leave your PC and cannot be used to train AI.**

 Built by solo content creator, for solo content creators & editors.